Nayo Carter-Gray | Published Nov 12, 2025 7 Min

 Completing Part III

-This is the section where the foreign contractor (or an authorized person) signs and certifies that they are in fact not a U.S. person, and the income to which this form relates was not earned or connected to a business that is located or conducted in the United States.
+This is the section where the foreign contractor (or an authorized person) signs and certifies that they are in fact not a U.S. person and the income to which this form relates was not earned or connected to a business that is located or conducted in the United States.
 It certifies that said income should not be subject to withholding tax or taxed at a special rate and that the contractor agrees to submit a new form within 30 days if any information on the document becomes incorrect.

 Last, the contractor should sign and date the form.

-Where should the contractor send the completed form W8-BEN?
+Where should the contractor send the completed form W-8BEN?

 Once completed, the contractor should not submit the form to the IRS.
-Instead, the form should get returned to you, the employer.
+Instead, the form should be returned to you, the employer.
 Remind your contractor that because the form contains sensitive information, they want to make sure you are sending it securely.

-If you have been provided with a completed W8-BEN by your contractor, it’s critical that you make every effort to safeguard the data just like you would any other sensitive document.
+If you have been provided with a completed W-8BEN by your contractor, it’s critical that you make every effort to safeguard the data just like you would any other sensitive document.